 One thing to keep in mind – people might not necessarily want to unsubscribe from all your communication.
 Chances are they’re just receiving too many emails or are more interested in a different area that you also cover with your content.
 Consider setting up a simple ‘preference center’ where users can decide what they wish to receive and how often.
 Everyone likes being in control and some will stay with you for longer if you give them that option.

 Purge your lists

 Letting people unsubscribe easily is not enough.
 You should also remove some contacts on your own.
 Talk about going against the grain!

 Believe us or not, it makes a lot of sense.
 The obvious case are bounces.
 If your mailing software doesn’t automatically remove accounts that bounce, do it manually.
-Even several bounces from one campaign can cost you a serious chunk of reputation you’ve worked so hard to gain.
+Even several bounces from one campaign can cost you a serious chunk of the reputation you’ve worked so hard to gain.

 Nearly any software for sending mass emails such as MailChimp or SendGrid offers detailed stats for each of your campaigns and accounts involved in each.
 You can easily check who opened your emails, who clicked on the links and how many times they did either.
 This lets you quickly determine who hasn’t been active for ages and is just decreasing the quality of your list.
 Remove such users every now and then and focus only on those that appreciate your content.

 Protip – some companies go as far as sending the inactive users an email saying, literally, “Hey.
 We’ve noticed you didn’t open any of our recent emails.
 Should we not bother you anymore?”.
 What are the two most likely outcomes of such a message?